A vector has direction and magnitude. BlueVector Strategy exists because decisions about water need both.

 What we see

-Most failures in water systems occur long before infrastructure breaks or programs collapse.
+Many failures in water systems occur long before infrastructure breaks or programs collapse.

 They occur when institutions must make decisions inside environments shaped by fragmented authority, misaligned incentives, and incomplete visibility.
 By the time those weaknesses appear in infrastructure performance, the underlying decision environment has already failed.